MartinRGB/MI_Style_Multitask_Prototype/README.md

 # MI_Style_Multitask_Prototype
-An prototype simple explained how to make Xiaomi Style Multitask Interaction.
+An prototype simplely explained how to make Xiaomi Style Multitask Interaction.

-**THIS IS NOT A LIBRARY,ONLY A DEMO,The Best Resolution to Preview in Emulator is 1080 x 2340 &xxhdpi**
+**THIS IS NOT A LIBRARY,ONLY A DEMO,The Best Resolution to Preview in Emulator is 1080 x 2340 & xxhdpi**

 **THE WAY I WROTE LAYOUT IS SUCH A BAD EXAMPLE,I THINK THE ANIMATION & GESTURE PART MAYBE USEFUL FOR SOMEONE'S PROJECT**